Skip to main content

 is right for your thrift store?

-Square is easy to set up and use, and the free plan is a genuine draw.
-But it falls short for thrift stores.
+Clover is easy to set up and use, but it falls short for thrift stores.

 The features thrift store owners need just don't exist.